-Objective Target Action Measure 6.2h Aim: Limit, as far as possi ble, impacts on wildlife from infrastructu ire.
+Objective Target Action Measure 6.2h Aim: Limit, as far as possi 6.2h Aim: Limit, as far as possible, impacts on wildlife from infrastructure.
 Negate or reduce damaging impacts on wildlife habitat when providing infrastructure in open space.
 New and upgraded infrastructure will have no increased impact on wildlife and where possible will reduce negative impacts.
 Review infrastructure in open space for impact on wildlife.
 Increase in or no effect on activity of wildlife after provision of infrastructure.
-6.2i Aim: Release of fauna wil l be managed, as far as possible, to benef it the animal and other fauna in the area.
+6.2i Aim: Release of fauna will be managed, as far as possible, to benef fit the animal and other fauna in the area ı.
 Fauna releases will only be permitted in areas from which the fauna originated or within the expected home range of the species.
 Releases will not be permitted in bushland reserves without the approval of Council's Wildlife Officer.
 Development of procedures for the appropriate release of wildlife within the Willoughby LGA.
 Maintain contacts with wildlife care agencies.
 Co-ordinate re-releases with care agencies.
 No informal re-releasing of wildlife in the Willoughby LGA.